-Container (<e-container>
+Container (<e-container>)

-component establishes a CSS Container Query context.
-It sets container-type: inline-size
+The e-container component establishes a CSS Container Query context.
+It sets container-type: inline-size by default and allows naming the container via the container-name attribute.

 Basic Usage